zzzcccxx/deep-searcher/README.md

 # Clone the repository
 git clone https://github.com/zilliztech/deep-searcher.git

+# MAKE SURE the python version is greater than or equal to 3.10
 # Recommended: Create a Python virtual environment
 cd deep-searcher
 python3 -m venv .venv